BigPolarBear1/factorization/README.md

 Update: Did some more thinking.
 Using the above, it would be trivial to find examples where the polynomial value is square and zx+y is square.
 And actually we then only need squaredness for the quadratic character base.. but I wonder if I cant simply use the precomputed hashmap for that and just multiply both sides with squares until all the legendre symbols are squares too.
 Hmm.
 I'm starting to see something...
 I can probably skip the entire linear algebra step this way.

+Update: I will continue next friday with my math.
+Do some blogging in the meanwhile.
+But it would be absolutely trivial to ensure zx+Y and the polynomial value are square... then its just a matter of multiplying with that k variable until the legendre symbols for that root are all square too.
+Can probably use the hashmap to aid with this.
+Its nearly finished.. plus all the number theoretical info is already here... yet people persist on treating me like this.
+Going to have to do a massive smear campaign to explain that to the annals of history.
+Lets see how that works out for you people.. you are all complicit in this btw.
+Every single one of you.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>